Overlea High School

 Overlea High School (OHS) is a four-year public high school in Baltimore County, Maryland, United States.
 The school was opened in 1961.

 About the school

 The original building was constructed in the early-1960s.
 The main structure is 124,266 sqft.
 It is located on Kenwood Avenue in eastern Baltimore County near the I-695 and I-95 interchange.
 Though in an unincorporated part of the county, it serves the areas of White Marsh, Rosedale, Overlea, and Fullerton.

 Overlea's school district borders Parkville High School, Perry Hall High School, Kenwood High School, and Dundalk High School.

 Academics

-Overlea High school received a 42.7 out of a possible 90 points (47%) on the 2018-2019 Maryland State Department of Education Report Card and received a 3 out of 5 star rating, ranking in the 24th percentile among all Maryland schools.
+Overlea High school received a total earned points percentage of 41.1% on the 2024-2025 Maryland State Department of Education Report Card and received a 2 out of 5 star rating, ranking in the 9th percentile among all Maryland schools.

 Students

-The 2019–2020 enrollment at Overlea High School was 1020 students.
+The 2019–2020 enrollment at Overlea High School was 1,474 students.

-The graduation rate at Overlea has been steady at 79-90% over the past 10 years ending in 2007.
+The graduation rate at Overlea has been steady at 80-85% over the past 10 years.